 When introducing the local Rococo Gardens, all we can really do is quote Monty Python and say “and now for something completely different” as really, you won’t find anything else like this on the list.
 Inspired by a period of art popular in the 1700s, rococo, these gardens are a perfect representation of everything the upper middle classes enjoyed during this time: surrounding themselves in the fabulous and frivolous.
 Who can blame them, that sounds fantastic!
 Now, Painswick Rococo Gardens are the only rococo gardens left in the UK so we highly recommend a trip whether you’re a fan of rustic English landscaping or brightly coloured buildings peppered amongst the foliage.
 The best part?
 Dogs are welcome!

-What was once an Iron Age fort is now a beautiful hilltop market town that attracts visitors from all over the country to marvel at its honey-hued homes and England’s oldest inn, The Porch House (although this is a subject of discussion).
+What was once an Iron Age fort is now a beautiful hilltop market town that attracts visitors from all over the country to marvel at its honey-hued homes and England’s oldest inn, The Porch House (which also features on our list of the best Sunday lunches in the Cotswolds).
 With a mix of ancient timber and a touch of modern style, pull up a pew at The Porch House and discover why it’s been going so long.

 If you’re a Tolkien fan you’re not going to want to miss the North Door, which is a beautiful door guarded by two ancient yew trees - a scene Tolkien would have been proud of.
 Another architectural must for the area is Broadway Tower.
 Standing at the top, looking out over 16 counties and grazing red deer, it’s easy to appreciate why its creators “Capability Brown” and James Wyatt are so celebrated.
 There is a particularly breathtaking walk around this area that’s full of far-reaching views so you can make the most of the incredible landscape.